GLF Schools

 Subject Overview

-Religious Education at Pine Ridge and Lorraine Infant Schools (PRL) provides children with the opportunity to reflect on and learn from the faiths and beliefs of those around them.
-We hope to provide opportunities for children in our schools to learn about the beliefs and practises people base their lives on, encouraging respect for those around us.
-We believe that Religious Education should foster positive attitudes toward others while also enhancing students' spiritual and moral development in an environment where children can grow without prejudice.
-It should promote a united community as well as global interaction, preparing children for an evolving environment.
+Religious Education at Pine Ridge and Lorraine Federation provides our children with the opportunity to reflect on and learn from the faiths and beliefs of those around them.
+We aim to provide opportunities for the children in our schools to learn about the beliefs and practises people base their lives on, encouraging respect for those around us.
+We believe that Religious Education should foster positive attitudes toward others, whilst also enhancing students' spiritual and moral development in an environment where children can grow without prejudice.

 Curriculum Intent

-At Pine Ridge and Lorraine Infant Schools, we believe that learning about different religious traditions and values provides a valuable educational, social, and cultural experience for our pupils.
-We believe that the teaching of RE should develop positive attitudes towards others and enhance pupils’ own spiritual and moral development in an environment where children can grow without prejudice.
-Our curriculum is based upon the National Curriculum and Surrey SACRE (Surrey Standing Advisory Council on Religious Education).
+At Pine Ridge and Lorraine Federation, we believe that learning about different religious traditions and values provides a valuable educational, social, and cultural experience for our pupils.
+We believe that the teaching of RE should encourage positive attitudes towards others and enhance pupils’ own spiritual and moral development in an environment where our children can grow without prejudice.
+At Pine Ridge and Lorraine Federation, our curriculum is based upon the National Curriculum and Surrey SACRE (Surrey Standing Advisory Council on Religious Education).

 Curriculum Implementation